santrod/docker-cluster-wordpress-app/README.md

 ## Brief project history

-This projects borns from the wish to run several wordpress sites into my server with docker.
-I have a proxy create with the excelent work of [@jwilder](https://github.com/jwilder), [@JrCs](https://github.com/JrCs) and [@evertramos](https://github.com/evertramos), also we have a common services creator (right now only with Redis running) and finally a site creator where you could create new sites into the cluster or import your own, this creator also includes smtp server (postfix working like a satellite)
+This projects borns from the wish to run several wordpress sites into my server with docker. there is a proxy created with the excelent work of [@jwilder](https://github.com/jwilder), [@JrCs](https://github.com/JrCs) and [@evertramos](https://github.com/evertramos), also we have a common services creator (right now only with Redis running) and finally a site creator where you could add new sites into the cluster or import your owns also includes smtp server (postfix working like a satellite)

 ## Install proxy project